AThet01/Resume-Category-Prediction-App/README.md

-Project Title:
+##Project Title:
-Resume Category Prediction App
+#Resume Category Prediction App

 !!
 Still not getting app and still trying !!
 !!
 Open Source if u want to try !!

 Short Description:
-A web application that predicts the category (e.g., job type or role) of a resume based on the content provided by the user.
+-A web application that predicts the category (e.g., job type or role) of a resume based on the content provided by the user.

 Detailed Description:

-This project involves the development of a Resume Category Prediction App, which allows users to upload resumes in PDF or text format.
+-This project involves the development of a Resume Category Prediction App, which allows users to upload resumes in PDF or text format.
 Using natural language processing (NLP) and machine learning techniques, the app categorizes the resume based on the content and provides predictions for the type of job role it is suited for (e.g., software engineer, data scientist, etc.).

 Key Features: